ergochat/ergo/DEVELOPING.md

 In order to allow this, in command handlers we don't send responses directly back to the user.
 Instead, we buffer the responses in an object called a ResponseBuffer.
 When the command handler returns, the contents of the ResponseBuffer is sent to the user with the appropriate label (and batches, if they're required).

 Basically, if you're in a command handler and you're sending a response back to the requesting client, use `rb.Add*` instead of `client.Send*`.
 Doing this makes sure the labeled responses feature above works as expected.
 The handling around `PRIVMSG`/`NOTICE`/`TAGMSG` is strange, so simply defer to [irctest](https://github.com/DanielOaks/irctest)'s judgement about whether that's correct for the most part.

+## Translated strings

+The function `client.t()` is used fairly widely throughout the codebase.
+This function translates the given string using the client's negotiated language.
+If the parameter of the function is a string, the translation update script below will grab that string and mark it for translation.

+In addition, throughout most of the codebase, if a string is created using the backtick characters ``(`)``, that string will also be marked for translation.
+This is really useful in the cases of general errors and other strings that are created far away from the final `client.t` function they are sent through.

 ## Updating Translations